hazemmagdy20/My-projects/README.md

 # number-scrabble
 Number scrabble is played with the list of numbers between 1 and 9.
 Each player takes turns picking a number from the list.
 Once a number has been picked, it cannot be picked again.
 If a player has picked three numbers that add up to 15, that player wins the game.
 However, if all the numbers are used and no player gets exactly 15, the game is a draw.
 # vignere-cipher
-input to user a message and keyword ,then the message is encrypted  or decrypted by key or end the program according to input
+input to user a message and keyword ,then the message is encrypted  or decrypted by key or end the program according to input.
+#loginsystem
+register or login or change password in cpp.